wascc/wascc-dev-site/content/docs/lattice/using.md

             PORT: "8082"
 ```

-From the root directory of the `wascc-host` project, make sure you've build the binary with lattice enabled and run the following commands, in this order.
-Make sure you execute each of these from a different terminal tab or window--you want 3 processes running at the same time.
+From the root directory of the `wascc-host` project, make sure you've build the binary with lattice enabled and run the following commands, _in this order_.
+Make sure you execute each of these from a different terminal tab or window--you want these 3 processes running at the same time.

 ```
 $ ./target/debug/wascc-host --manifest examples/lattice/host3.yaml